The Five Deadliest Outbreaks and Pandemics in History

 Approximately 90 years before the 2009 swine flu pandemic killed more than 200,000 people, reports of an especially dangerous form of influenza began to appear around the world.
 Kansas was the site of the first U.S. case, in March 1918.
 Appearing in multiple countries around the world, the disease spread quickly, ushered along even faster due to the close living quarters of troops fighting in World War I. This first instance of an H1N1 pandemic would be dubbed The Spanish Flu (despite the fact that it didn’t actually come from Spain).
 It burned out quickly and suddenly, by 1919, with the explanation still unknown today.
 But it left the global population decimated—with a mortality rate as high as one in five and an estimated one-third of the world population afflicted, as many as 50 million people are believed to have died.
 Approximately 25 million of those deaths came in the first 25 weeks of the outbreak.

-This is a pandemic we’re still battling.
+The HIV/AIDS pandemic is one we’re still battling.
 And while medicine has made great strides, making HIV in many ways a chronic condition that can be managed in many countries, the end of the pandemic still seems to be a long way away.
 Originating in Cameroon and first recognized as a disease in 1981, the earliest documented case is believed to be in 1959 in the Congo.
 As of 2011 at least 60 million people had been infected by AIDS and 25 million had died.
 Today its impact varies widely across the world—while in 2008 an estimated 1.2 million Americans had HIV, Sub-Saharan Africa alone was home to 22.9 million cases, with one in five adults infected.
-About 35.3 million people were believed to have HIV in 2012.
+About 38 million people were believed to have HIV in 2018.

 In the year 541, rats on Egyptian grain boats brought a pestilence to the Eastern Roman Empire that would ultimately leave approximately 25 million people dead.
 The Plague of Justinian quickly tore through the empire.
 Even the emperor himself—Justinian I, for whom the plague was named—contracted the disease.
 While he lived, many didn’t, with modern scholars estimating that at one point as many as 5,000 people died per day in Constantinople, the empire’s capital.
 By its end, about 40 percent of the city’s population was dead—so many and so quickly that bodies were left in piles—joined by about one-fourth of the eastern Mediterranean.
 Modern experts believe the outbreak to be the first recorded case of the bubonic plague.